pierogies and Blintzes - ?

 Directions:

-Pierogi Dough:
+Pierogie Dough:

-To prepare the pierogi dough, mix together the flour and salt.
+To prepare the pierogie dough, mix together the flour and salt.
 Beat the egg, then add all at once to the flour mixture.
 Add the 1/2 cup sour cream and the softened butter pieces and work until the dough loses most of its stickiness (about 5-7 minutes).
 You can use a food processor with a dough hook for this, but be careful not to overbeat.
 Wrap the dough in plastic and refrigerate for 20-30 minutes or overnight; the dough can be kept in the refrigerator for up to 2 days.
 Each batch of dough makes about 12-15 pierogies, depending on size.

-Making the Pierogies:
+Making the pierogies:

-Roll the pierogi dough on a floured board or countertop until 1/8" thick.
+Roll the pierogie dough on a floured board or countertop until 1/8" thick.
 Cut circles of dough (2" for small pierogies and 3-3 1/2" for large pierogies) with a cookie cutter or drinking glass.
 Place a small ball of filling (about a tablespoon) on each dough round and fold the dough over, forming a semi-circle.
 Press the edges together with the tines of a fork.

 Boil the perogies a few at a time in a large pot of water.
 They are done when they float to the top (about 8-10 minutes).
 Rinse in cool water and let dry.

-Homemade Pierogi Tips:
+Homemade pierogie Tips:

-Pierogi Filling Recipes:
+Pierogie Filling Recipes:

 Potato, Cheese & Onion Filling:

 Peel and boil 5 large potatoes until soft.
 Red potatoes are especially good for this.
-While the potatoes are boiling, finely chop 1 large onion and saute in butter until soft and translucent.
-Mash the potatoes with the sauted onions and 4-8oz of grated cheddar cheese (depending on how cheesy you want your pierogies), adding salt and pepper to taste.
+While the potatoes are boiling, finely chop 1 large onion and Sauté in butter until soft and translucent.
+Mash the potatoes with the Sautéd onions and 4-8oz of grated cheddar cheese (depending on how cheesy you want your pierogies), adding salt and pepper to taste.
 You can also add some fresh parsley, bacon bits, chives, or other enhancements if you desire.
 Let the potato mixture cool and then form into 1" balls.

 Meat Filling: